michlyn/mcpgateway/README.md

 ### Using with Cursor (SSE → stdio mode)

-Cursor can integrate with SuperGateway in SSE→stdio mode:
+Cursor can integrate with McpGateway in SSE→stdio mode:

 ```json
 {